I Love Maria: Plot

 On one evening, Hong Kong's largest gang, the Hero Gang, uses an armed robot named Pioneer I to rob a bank and the police was unable to stop it.
-Maria (Sally Yeh) is a loyal member to the Hero Gang and its leader (Ben Lam) and did not hesitate to kill the mechanical maintenance staff who tried to escape.
-Master (Lam Ching-ying), an elder member of the gang was dissatisfied with Maria's style of cold-blooded killing.
+Maria is a loyal member to the Hero Gang and its leader and did not hesitate to kill the mechanical maintenance staff who tried to escape.
+Master, an elder member of the gang was dissatisfied with Maria's style of cold-blooded killing.
 Maria later discovers that the leader is obsessed with robots and he created a female armed robot named Pioneer II, which was modeled after Maria's face.
 This leads Maria to develop a strong hatred towards Pioneer II.

-Reporter Chong Chi Keung (Tony Leung) was fired because he was unable to photograph Pioneer I during the bank robbery.
-Curly (John Shum), who works at the Research Department of the police force, invents a cannon that may be able to fight robots, which attracts jealousy from his superior.
-Whiskey (Tsui Hark), a young member of the Hero Gang, feels dissatisfied about the gang's development and resigns.
+Reporter Chong Chi Keung was fired because he was unable to photograph Pioneer I during the bank robbery.
+Curly, who works at the Research Department of the police force, invents a cannon that may be able to fight robots, which attracts jealousy from his superior.
+Whiskey, a young member of the Hero Gang, feels dissatisfied about the gang's development and resigns.
 Later, Whiskey meets and befriends Curly at a bar and he is suspected to have betrayed the gang and the Hero Gang sends Pioneer II to kill him.
 While chasing Whiskey, Pioneer II malfunctions and is taken away by Whiskey (who has a secret crush on Maria) and Curly.
 Afterwards, Curly was wanted by the police for suspected collision with the Hero Gang.

 Curly and Whiskey flees with the malfunctioned Pioneer II to a shack where Curly repairs its vanguard and reprogrammed it so that would only obey his commands, which also inadvertently causes it to produce human responses.
 Maria then brings Pioneer I to the shack to kill Whiskey.
 Curly commands Pioneer II to attack Pioneer I but the latter was armed with a "Counteract Bullets Device" making the former's attack ineffective.
 At this time, Master comes in masked and helps Whiskey and Curly escape the gang and flee to s shipyard.
 Reporter Chong also tracks them to the shipyard and performs a comedy skit with Pioneer II, who is gradually developing more human reactions.
 Chong then informs the police and Curly and Whiskey were arrested while Pioneer II fell into the hands of the Hero Gang again to be reprogrammed.